larntz/lemmy-directory/content/community/lemmy.world/snap.md

 ---
 title: "Marvel Snap"
 name: "snap"
 description: "Marvel Snap is a digital collectible card game developed by Second Dinner and published by Nuverse for Android, iOS, macOS, and Windows.
-The game features a collection of different characters from the Marvel Universe.***All are welcome!**Rules-Be civil and respectful. -Everyone should feel welcome here.-No bigotry, including racism, sexism, ableism, homophobia, transphobia or xenophobia.-No Spamming.-No Pornography."
+The game features a collection of different characters from the Marvel Universe.
+(Managed by fans)***All are welcome!-Be civil and respectful. -Everyone should feel welcome here.-No bigotry, including racism, sexism, ableism, homophobia, transphobia or xenophobia.-No Spamming.-No Pornography."
 type: community
-date: "2023-06-16 22:57:12"
+date: "2023-06-19 11:36:36"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/snap"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 1
+subscribers: 5
-posts: 0
+posts: 1
-comments: 0
+comments: 3
-weight: 0
+weight: 1
-dau: 0
+dau: 3
-wau: 0
+wau: 3
-mau: 0
+mau: 3
 instances:
 - "lemmy_world"
 tags: